J4LP/hr2/README.md

+Human Resources
+============================================

 Human Resources for your Eve Online alliance
-============================================

 **This is a work in progress that needs a bit of setup to make it work correctly**